 The world is a big place.
-There are many other places to travel to.
+There are many other places to travel to or live in.
 Every man should at least travel abroad to observe the different ways to live their life.
 It’s highly possible that you will find a better place in the world to settle down and live a better life than you do in a western country.
 The west isn’t going to go back to its glory days so it’s best to consider leaving before it’s too late.

-8. The women of the third world countries are better than western women
+8. Women of the third world countries are better than western women

-The overwhelming majority of the western women are overcoddled, spoiled, insufferable c*nts who have every comfort in the world and they still keep asking for more.
+The overwhelming majority of western women are overcoddled snowflakes who have every comfort in the world and they still keep asking for more.

 Since they have everything already and it’s impossible to get more of something that doesn’t exist, they literally lost their minds.

 It was only after living in Asia and dating Asian girls that I began to appreciate femininity.
 If you do a good job to choose the right girlfriend, you will see that Asian women bring a variety of pleasant feminine qualities to the table such as sweetness, caretaking, nurturing, and submissiveness, which western women fail to do.

-After having Asian girlfriends, there’s no way I am going back to dating a woman whose mind is infested by feminist thoughts.
+After having Asian girlfriends, there’s no way I am going back to dating a woman whose mind is infested with feminist thoughts.
 Their attitude will drive me crazy.
-The men who visit Eastern European and South American countries say similar things.
+Men who visit Eastern European and South American countries say similar things.

 9. Avoid getting sucked into politics